Selection for short-term empowerment accelerates the evolution of homeostatic neural cellular automata: Discussion

-To test this intuition, the experiments for $k=1$ and $k=45$ empowerment were repeated, however, during evaluation, the $k=1$ time series were cropped to use only the last five samples for a fair comparison to the $k=45$ runs.
+To test this intuition, the experiment for $k=1$ empowerment was repeated, however, during evaluation, the $k=1$ time series were cropped to use only the last five samples for a fair comparison to the $k=45$ runs.
 Resulting loss over evolutionary time for these runs is showed in Figure \ref{discussion:tslength}.
 Not surprisingly, we observe that the gap between the $k=1$ tri-loss-empowerment loss curve and the control loss curves has decreased compared to Figure \ref{result:shortk}B where the full time-series was used.
-However, even with the alteration, short-term empowerment still appears to produce a more distinct benefit over the loss-only runs compared to that of long-term empowerment (Fig. \ref{result:shortk}D).
+However, even with the alteration, short-term empowerment still produces a significant benefit over the loss-only runs compared to that of long-term empowerment (Fig. \ref{result:shortk}D).
+That is, the benefit of the empowerment on short time horizons is not simply an artifact of the length of the time series using in the empowerment calculation.
 This suggests that coordination in the NCA's signaling channel on a short time-scale is either more beneficial in this task environment or it is simply a more easily producible behavior in NCA than coordinating signals over long time periods.
 Evidence to support the latter is displayed in Figure \ref{discussion:loss_emp} which shows the most fit solutions from the loss-only controls and the short-term (without cropped time series) and long-term empowered runs in the loss vs. empowerment space.
 Figure \ref{discussion:loss_emp}A uses a time horizon of $k=1$ to compute empowerment of the solutions.
 We observe that the short-term empowered NCA have significantly greater $k=1$ empowerment evidenced by the gap in horizontal confidence intervals.

 In Figure \ref{discussion:loss_emp}B, we visualize the same data but compute $k=45$ empowerment on the solutions.
 Here, the long-term empowerment NCA don't have as much separation in the x-axis compared to the other solutions, indicating that evolution had more difficulty making progress on this objective.
 Though such a behavior may still be useful, it is likely difficult for NCA to produce as they operate based on local rules given only information from the previous time-step.
 As we observe in Figures \ref{result:shortk} and \ref{results:upscale}, medium time horizons also aid in finding more capable solutions, however, further investigation has to be done to understand the intricacies of the relationship between time horizon, total observation length of the system, and task complexity.
 Without this knowledge, however, it is clear that short-term empowerment consistently outperforms loss alone and thus, could be considered a safe choice for time horizon for empowered NCA.